fknoobs/app/README.md

 6. Launch **Company of Heroes - Companion** from the Start Menu or desktop shortcut

 > [!IMPORTANT]
 > **Why the warnings?** The app is **not code-signed** yet.
-Signing certificates are expensive, and this is a free hobby project — so Windows and your browser don’t recognize the publisher.
+We’re applying for free Authenticode signing through [SignPath Foundation](https://signpath.org/apply).
+Until that lands, Windows and your browser may not recognize the publisher.
 That’s normal for unsigned apps.
 >
 > As long as you downloaded from the official GitHub releases link above, it’s safe to proceed with **More info → Run anyway**.
 >